-Renee moved to Northeastern Ontario from Australia six years ago, after extensive travel.
+Renee moved to Northeastern Ontario from Australia seven years ago, after extensive travel.
 Renee is a nature enthusiast who enjoys water sports, photography, and wildcrafting.

 Two snowmobiles, a four-seater sleigh, three adults, three kids, and two dogs loaded up and ready to go–it’s ice fishing time!
 Kirkland Lake is surrounded by superb ice fishing lakes, and the hardest task is deciding which one to fish.